Kontari/GPT-Discord/README.md

 ```
 !ask <question>: 🤔 Send a question to ChatGPT and receive a text response 📩
+!bard <question>: Ask Bard a question and receive a text response
 !draw <prompt>: 🎨 Request an image based on the text prompt 🖼️
 ```

+# TODO

+Add more bots